Watts Hospital

 Negligent

-The Oakland Junior Chamber of Commerce (Jaycees) was the pageant’s sponsor for the previous 24 years before 1970.
+The Oakland Junior Chamber of Commerce (Jaycees) sponsored the pageant for 24 years before 1970.

-“I feel that they (the Jaycees) have been negligent in communicating with me and supporting me and have failed to bestow upon me the full benefits of my title said, Miss Smith.
+“I feel that they (the Jaycees) have been negligent in communicating with and supporting me and have failed to bestow upon me the full benefits of my title, ” said Miss Smith.

 Miss Smith charged that she was promised a $1000.00 scholarship but only received $100, was invited to appear at hardly any civic events, and was denied pay for personal appearances.